Barcode basics: Understanding barcodes and product codes

 - Check digit

 In order to receive a U.P.C. company prefix, a company must apply to GS1 and have one assigned to them.
 From there, the company will assign GTINs to all items they manufacture using their designated U.P.C. company prefix.
-The company prefix is unique to each company and is a way to identify the company who claims ownership of a product.
+The company prefix is unique to each company and is a way to identify the company that claims ownership of a product.

 However, the GS1 states…